 Who is on our Board?

 According to the company’s Charter, Severstal’s Board comprises ten members.
 Our Board has a strong independent element.
-Its current structure represents a balance between the Chairman (Christopher Clark), ﬁve Independent Non-Executive Directors including the Chairman, who met the independence criteria on his appointment as required by the UK Corporate Governance Code, 2012 (Christopher Clark, Rolf Stomberg, Martin Angle, Ronald Freeman and Peter Kraljic), one Non-Executive Director (Mikhail Noskov) and four Executives (Alexey Mordashov, Vadim Larin, Alexey Kulichenko and Vladimir Lukin).
-Severstal strongly believes that maintaining such a balance on the Board is a prerequisite for good decision-making and governance.
+Its current structure represents a balance between the Chairman (Alexey Mordashov), ﬁve Independent Non-Executive Directors (Sakari Tamminen, Philip Dayer, Alun Bowen, Vladimir Mau and Alexander Auzan), two Non-Executive Directors (Alexey Mordashov and Mikhail Noskov) and three Executive Directors (Vadim Larin, Alexey Kulichenko and Vladimir Lukin).
+Severstal strongly believes that maintaining such a balance on the Board is a prerequisite for good decision-making and corporate governance.

-Details of our individual Directors can be found in their biographies.
+Details of our Directors can be found in their biographies.

-The Board reviews the independence of all Independent and Non-Executive Directors annually, and has determined that all such directors are independent and have no cross-directorships or signiﬁcant links, which could materially interfere with them exercising their independent judgment.
-The company’s Independent and Non-Executive Directors play a leading role in corporate accountability and governance through their membership and participation in the Audit Committee and the Remuneration and Nomination Committee.
+The Board reviews the independence of all Independent Non-Executive Directors annually, and has determined that all such directors are independent and have no cross-directorships or signiﬁcant links, which could materially interfere with them exercising their independent judgment.
+The company’s Independent Non-Executive Directors play a leading role in corporate accountability and governance through their membership and participation in the Board committees.

 How are the roles of Chairman and CEO clearly differentiated?

 The roles of the company’s Chairman and CEO are separate and their responsibilities are clearly deﬁned in the company’s organisational documents and are regulated by law.

 Alexey Mordashov is Chairman of the Board of Directors.
 The Board Chairman is elected from among its members by a majority vote.